Real Time Data from NSE, BSE & MCX is distributed to various data vendors as 4 different levels.

 This feed sends a huge amount of data.
 For just one symbol, say, the NIFTY future, the number of trades goes to 200 – 300 trades per second.

 And this much data is not easy to handle.
 It also needs better applications to churn out meaningful information from this data.

-This feed is therefore used best on collocated servers and on the LAN of the exchange.
+This feed works best on collocated servers and LAN of the exchange.

 And if you were able to do that, you would also need to be able to trade instantly.

-This feed therefore, is not for the retails traders and also not even for some fund houses.
-This feed is best suited mainly for High Frequency Trading (HFT) with servers co-located at the exchange.
+Therefore, this feed is not for the retails traders or fund houses.
+This feed is best suited for High-Frequency Trading (HFT) with servers co-located at the exchange.

 Main Difference between Level 1 and Level 2 Market Data?

 If you are a new trader, then you only need level I market data.
 You can always add Level II data, later, if you wish.